h-quer/Slaanesh/README.md

 ## Scope and roadmap
 ### Roadmap
-Features I am currently actively working on (pull requests still very welcome for support on these!):
+Features I am currently slowly but actively working on (pull requests still very welcome for support on these!):
 * Overview page UI improvements - table alignment, graphs, additional stats, configurability in config file
 * Cover cleanup - setting button to delete downloaded covers of games that are no longer in the game list
 * Option to add a custom icon and name (the big central part of the UI header)
+* Expand settings dialog to enable modifying the config file from within the UI
+* Once Twitch client ID and secret can be added via the UI, save them not in plain text in the config file but encrypted somewhere else
 * File picker and file downloads for csv import/export
 * General UI improvements, especially considering responsiveness - there is probably a lot that can be done with asyncio which I have barely used so far